retraigo/deto_website/content/2024/events/non-technical-events/event2.md

 ---
 title: "Kollywood Trivia"
-description: "‌Let's see how Kollywood-savvy you are!"
+description: "‌Let's see how Kollywood-savvy you are!
+Lights, Camera, Quiz: Explore the Vibrant World of Kollywood!"
 date: "2024-02-24"
 ---